 You don’t have to hop a plane to make memories with the kids.
 Instead, gift the kids a trip to Frankenmuth where they can enjoy shopping, horse-drawn carriage rides, ice skating indoor swimming and more.
 You can also consider a trip Up North to check out Mackinac Island or Traverse City.

 Metro Detroit and Ann Arbor are packed with all kinds of museums that are sure to ignite your child’s passions for art, history, science and more.
-Some family-favorite museums in our area that offer year-long memberships include the Michigan Science Center, Henry Ford Museum of American Innovation, the DIA and the Ann Arbor Hands-On Museum.
+Some family-favorite museums in our area that offer year-long memberships include the Michigan Science Center, Henry Ford Museum of American Innovation and the Detroit Institute of Arts.

 See a stage show

 Metro Detroit and Ann Arbor welcome all kinds of kid-friendly theater shows throughout the year and you can reserve your seat to many of them well in advance.
-Get individual tickets to WWE Monday Night Raw or Sesame Street Live.
 Consider a gift certificate to the Detroit Opera House, too.

 Does your kid like to cook?
 There’s a subscription box for that.
 Do they like to learn about other cultures?
 There’s a subscription box for that.
 Are they interested in fashion?
 You guessed it, there’s a subscription box for that.
 Check out a list of our favorite subscription boxes for kids.